 “There is absolutely no conversion activities going on,” asserted Alangaram Arokia Sebastian Durairaj, a senior church leader in Madhya Pradesh.
 “Their forefathers were Christians.”

-“It is very unfortunate that our programmes to prepare our children are being misinterpreted – each faith has the freedom to teach their own youth,” he added.
+“It is very unfortunate that our programs to prepare our children are being misinterpreted – each faith has the freedom to teach their own youth,” he added.
 “We were doing nothing illegal nor criminal.”

 A Barnabas Aid contact confirmed that the conference is an annual event that had received prior permission from the authorities.
 She explained that extremist groups always try to create a link between the event and religious conversion.